-Major projects are overseen and governed by specialist project management groups, reporting to the Strategic Leadership Team (SLT) and the Senior Management Team, and providing updates to the Board of Directors.
+Major projects are overseen and governed by specialist project management groups, reporting to the Senior Management Team (SMT) and providing updates to our Strategic Leadership Team (SLT) and Board of Directors.

 Our Corporate Risk Register is used to track and manage any risks which might emerge, or any risks which have the potential to significantly disrupt progress toward our Strategic Goals.